mbehi/reading-notes/201/class-03.md

 # Duckett JS Book
    ## Review from Reading 02 - Chapter 2: Basic JavaScript Instructions
+    - A script is made up of a series of statements.
+Each statement is like a step in a recipe.
+    - Scripts contain very precise instructions.
+For example, you might specify that a value must be remembered before creating a calculation using that value.
+    - Variables are used to temporarily store pieces of information used in the script.
+    - Arrays are special types of variables that store more than one piece of related information.
+    - JavaScript distinguishes between numbers (0-9), string (text), and Boolean values (true or false).
+    - Expressions evaulate into a single value.
+    - Expressions rely on operators to calculate a value.

    ## Chapter 4 Decisions and Loops (from switch statements on)
+    - Data types can be coerced from one type to another.
+    - All values evalulate to either truthy or falsy.
+    - There are three types of loop
+        1. For
+        2. While
+        3. Do...while
+    - Each repeats a set of statements